bitwes/Gut/documentation/docs/Doubles.md

 TYPE_VECTOR4        : Vector4.ZERO,
 TYPE_VECTOR4I       : Vector4i.ZERO,
 ```
+This is a new feature for Godot 4.7, and as of now these values cannot be changed (easily) by the end user.
+Please open an issue on Github if this something you'd like to be able to do.

 ## Doubling a Script
 To double a script just give it class name or a loaded script.